 Thermal tolerance estimated from either laboratory measures or observed distribution has been used in species distribution models to evaluate species’ sensitivity to climate change (Kearney and Porter 2009).
 Literature suggests distinguishing views on the vulnerability of tropical biotas to global warming (Corlett 2011).
 Tropical species are suggested to live near to their upper thermal limits (Deutsch et al. 2008; Diamond et al. 2012; Huey et al. 2009), thus face particular difficulty to tolerate or adapt to the projected warming (Bonebrake and Deutsch 2012; Deutsch et al. 2008; Kellermann et al. 2012).
 Narrow thermal range (Khaliq et al. 2014) leads to larger range-shift gaps of tropical species when following the latitudinal or elevational temperature gradient, increasing the risk of extinction and community disassembly (Colwell et al. 2008; Sheldon, Yang, and Tewksbury 2011).

 However, it is uncertain whether thermal tolerance is the key predictor of distribution at warmer margins.
-The observation that species occupying cooler environment have similar upper thermal limits to tropical species casts doubt on the role of high temperature in structuring tropical communities (Huey et al. 2009; MacLean et al. 2019; Nowrouzi et al. 2018; Overgaard, Kearney, and Hoffmann 2014).
+The observation that species occupying cooler environments have similar upper thermal limits to tropical species casts doubt on the role of high temperature in structuring tropical communities (Huey et al. 2009; MacLean et al. 2019; Nowrouzi et al. 2018; Overgaard, Kearney, and Hoffmann 2014).
 Instead, other abiotic factors (e.g. precipitation) or biotic interactions may be critical in determining range limits in the tropics (Engelbrecht et al. 2007; Jankowski et al. 2013a; Louthan, Doak, and Angert 2015).
 A commonly held belief is that tolerance to low temperature sets cold boundaries while biotic interactions predominantly drive ecological limits at the warm boundaries (O’Brien et al. 2017).
 This asymmetrical role of temperature is supported by the smaller changes observed at species’ warm boundaries than cold boundaries in response to warming (Chen, Hill, Shiu, et al. 2011; Sunday, Bates, and Dulvy 2012), contradicting the gloomy prediction for the tropical species in response to warming.

 Despite the controversy and urgent nature of this research topic (Corlett 2012), a limited amount of empirical evidence comes from species-rich tropical systems (Feeley, Stroud, and Perez 2017), and most such studies only examine the correlational relationship between thermal tolerance and distribution (Cahill et al. 2014).
 It remains crucial to understand how laboratory-measured thermal traits, e.g. critical temperature and optimal temperature, are ecologically relevant under realistic climate conditions (Sinclair et al. 2016).
 Additionally, biotic interactions themselves are regulated by temperature.
 The sensitivity of a particular species may depend on its interacting species’ response to temperature (Gilman et al. 2010).
 Therefore, a significant correlation between tolerance and distribution does not rule out a role for biotic interaction.
-Likewise the species of interest can still be sensitive to temperature change even when biotic interactions are the immediate cause of species composition.
+Likewise, the species of interest can still be sensitive to temperature change even when biotic interactions are the immediate cause of species composition.
 To understand the relationship between temperature and distribution, it is necessary, though difficult, to quantify thermal traits and temperature-dependent biotic interactions (Cahill et al. 2014).
 Such empirical studies will contribute to the theory unifying the long-separate concepts of environmental and biotic filters (HilleRisLambers et al. 2012).
 Additionally, it provides practical information for wildlife management and conservation when facing climate change.